 - Hard resins contain no oil or only a tiny amount.
 As they solidify, they become a hard substance that has a high degree of transparency.
 Amber and natural lacquer are hard resins.

 - Oleoresins contain so much oil that they may remain liquid once they're secreted.
 As a liquid, they have a viscosity resembling honey.
 If they do solidify, the solid is very soft and breaks easily.
-Turpentines and balsams are oleoresins.
+Turpentine and balsam are oleoresins.

-- Gum resins are sold mixtures of resin and gum.
+- Gum resins are solid mixtures of resin and gum.
 Frankincense and myrrh are gum resins.